Invest in Yourself

 - Review what you pay to attend UMD.
-The 2020–21 estimated cost of attendance for one semester of tuition and fees at UMD is: $13,680.
+The 2021–22 estimated cost of attendance for one semester of tuition and fees at UMD for resident on-campus students is ~ $13,100.
 (FYI: For semester and year programs, you do not pay tuition to UMD while abroad—you pay a study abroad program fee.)

 - Use the Budget Worksheet to compare the costs of study abroad program options with UMD tuition

 - When choosing a program, be sure to compare items that are included such as the study abroad program fee, round-trip travel, housing and meals, books and supplies, local transportation, and travel documents

 - See how financial aid can apply to your study abroad experience

 - Apply for study abroad scholarships.

 - Work and save to make this experience possible for you!